foutaise/texttable/README.md

      |  set_cols_dtype(self, array)
      |      Set the desired columns datatype for the cols.
      |
-     |      - the elements of the array should be either a callable or any of:
+     |      - the elements of the array should be either a callable or any of
      |        "a", "t", "f", "e" or "i":
      |
      |          * "a": automatic (try to use the most appropriate datatype)